Stabilizing a linear system using phone calls when time is information: The estimation problem

-In practice, the condition \eqref{tamoomnemishe2} ensures that as $n \rightarrow \infty$ the estimation error is evaluated after $n$ symbols have been received, see Fig.~\ref{timing1}.
-As before, we assume that the encoder has causal knowledge of the reception times via acknowledgments through the system as depicted in Fig.~\ref{The observation problem}.
+We assume that the encoder has causal knowledge of the reception times via acknowledgments through the system as depicted in Fig.~\ref{The observation problem}.
+For any given $\nu>0$, consider a sequence of estimation times $\timenN$ that satisfies